Allosaurus: Paleopathology

-The left scapula and fibula of an Allosaurus fragilis specimen catalogued as USNM 4734 are both pathological, both probably due to healed fractures.
+The left scapula and fibula of an Allosaurus fragilis specimen cataloged as USNM 4734 are both pathological, both probably due to healed fractures.
 The specimen USNM 8367 preserved several pathological gastralia which preserve evidence of healed fractures near their middle.
 Some of the fractures were poorly healed and "formed pseudoarthroses".
 A specimen with a fractured rib was recovered from the Cleveland-Lloyd Quarry.
 Another specimen had fractured ribs and fused vertebrae near the end of the tail.
 An apparent subadult male Allosaurus fragilis was reported to have extensive pathologies, with a total of fourteen separate injuries.

-The specimen MOR 693 had pathologies on five ribs, the sixth neck vertebra, the third, eighth, and thirteenth back vertebrae, the second tail vertebra and its chevron, the gastralia right scapula, manual phalanx I left ilium metatarsals III and V, the first phalanx of the third toe and the third phalanx of the second.
-The ilium had "a large hole...caused by a blow from above".
-The near end of the first phalanx of the third toe was afflicted by an involucrum.
+Additionally, a subadult Allosaurus individual that suffered from spondyloarthropathy has been discovered in Dana Quarry in Wyoming.
+This finding represents the first known fossil evidence of spondyloarthropathy occurring in a theropod.

 Other pathologies reported in Allosaurus include: